aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 These frameworks do not compete.
 Mature AI security programs use them as a layered stack:

-- **ISO 42001** defines the management system — the operating model for how AI risk is governed organizationally
+- **ISO 42001** defines the management system, the operating model for how AI risk is governed organizationally
 - **NIST AI RMF** provides the governance functions (GOVERN, MAP, MEASURE, MANAGE)
-- **MAESTRO or STRIDE-AI** is the threat modeling methodology — how you actually identify threats
+- **MAESTRO or STRIDE-AI** is the threat modeling methodology, how you actually identify threats
-- **MITRE ATLAS** validates coverage — did you find what attackers actually do?
+- **MITRE ATLAS** validates coverage, did you find what attackers actually do
 - **OWASP LLM Top 10 / Agentic Top 10** maps findings to specific vulnerability categories
-- **Garak or PyRIT** operationalize testing — the tools that prove your threat model is correct
+- **Garak or PyRIT** operationalize testing, the tools that prove your threat model is correct

 You don't need all five layers at once.
 Identify your current gap, fill it, add the next layer when you've exhausted the first.